 Modern design is more practical than ever, doing away with frivolous gilded edges and fragile painted porcelain and embracing minimalist tenets.
 Enter the humble poured concrete.
 It’s hard-wearing, versatile and can be as sleek or textured as you like in the workplace or the home.
-Employing thousands of Australians – many in regional areas – the cement industry is an important contributor to regional employment.
-With more and more boutique operations starting up locally it’s easier than ever to bring this contemporary material in from the outside.
+Employing thousands of Australians – many in regional areas – the cement industry is also an important contributor to regional employment.
+With more and more boutique manufacturing operations starting up locally it’s easier than ever to bring this contemporary material in from the outside.

 Building with concrete is much faster and once cut it can be polished to a smooth finish or covered with a coloured or clear epoxy material to protect against oil and chemical spills.
 This makes them as equally useful in homes as they are in commercial buildings.
 It makes for a durable and sophisticated kitchen floor, too, even used as a benchtop or splashback for a bold look that brings an industrial edge to your interior design.
 Consider creating a unique architectural focal point with an eye-catching feature like a bespoke, poured-concrete staircase.

 Not looking to remodel your whole building?
 As a material that doesn’t require extra treatments to reach even the most stringent fire codes, concrete can be more than just a floor or wall.
 Artists have experimented with the material crafting everything from bathtubs to chairs.
 With modern oxides and pigments introducing more colour choice than the standard grey, concrete furniture can be a modern feature in any room, blending with any existing palette or standing out for an unexpected pop of colour.
 Whether it’s an item of furniture like a slab top table or just a small decorative piece like a pendant lamp or vase you can introduce the cool texture to any spot in the house or office effortlessly.